 From news - 1/4/16 (in the last parliament) there was an attempt by George Osbourne to change the tax rules relating to garden accommodation buildings and council tax.
 This was "almost" immediately withdrawn thanks to the Telegraph newspaper and further intervention by Eric Pickles.
 You can see this Telegraph article of 18/02/17 web address here.
 (This change was withdrawn totally and almost immidiately) see> Telegraph Post

 If you are considering building something a bit more than a shed in your garden you will need to know about this subject.
 I must have been involved in answering most if not all of your questions.
 These questions come from everywhere in the UK daily.
-In the last 12 months alone there have been 56,127 visitors to this page spending on average more than 4.1 minutes.
+In the last 12 months alone there have been 58,142 visitors to this page spending on average more than 3.6 minutes.
 You are not alone!
-September 2017 was another record month!
+Jan 2018 looks like it is to be another record month!

 For sample plans or more information about how to negotiate this minefield "yourself". email me with a brief overview of your proposed project / idea.
 Or you can use these forms with pre-listed requirements (2 checklists designed to help are here>) Your next step is here